 Did you know that there are many different levels of senior care?
 They can differ greatly according to the level of self-reliance that a senior enjoys.

 On one end of the senior need spectrum, there is INDEPENDENT LIVING.
 This arrangement works when an aging parent remains capable of managing most daily tasks but wants to perhaps downsize, live among similar-aged peers and leave tasks like cooking and housekeeping to someone else.
-The security of a community like Regency Senior Living may appeal to someone living in a dangerous world where they feel increasingly vulnerable.
+The security of a community like Regency Retirement Village may appeal to someone living in a dangerous world where they feel increasingly vulnerable.
 This is the lifestyle most of us imagine when we think of spending our golden years in style and leisure.
 Independent Living is best-suited for those who do not need skilled medical care and can come or go as they please.

 IN-HOME CAREGIVING can vary from someone checking in daily or weekly to make sure a senior has eaten and can get help with routine daily tasks.
 Such an arrangement can work for at least a short time if the senior remains fairly self-reliant.
 One advantage of in-home care is that a parent may be able to stay in their home for at least a short time.
 Disadvantages include a lack of security and emergency care when compared to a senior living community.
 It is important to critically assess whether a senior can actually make due with in-home caregiving services provided by either a family member or a hired hand.
 There’s a risk of being in denial to avoid the effort and expense of transitioning out of the home into a senior living community.